-All of our youth and adult meetings have moved online.
-Request info below.
+Due to the COVID, all of our youth and adult meetings have moved online.

 You don't have to be very experienced to realize that everyone has difficulty accurately assessing how s/he or their magic performance is being perceived by others.
 Requesting feedback from those you trust can be one of the surest ways of improving your performance.

 "Unsolicited advice may easily be perceived as criticism" remains as true as ever.
 If you have a piece of feedback for another performer, ask if they want to hear it.
 If not, respect that.

 In addition, you might consider asking them on which parts of the trick/routine they wish feedback (i.e. the moves, scripting, the flow of the routine, etc.) and the question "is this a good time for me to give you the feedback" is always an appropriate question.
 Some days are better than others.

 Commend + Recommend + Commend is not a bad equation for creating balanced feedback.
 Strive to find two items in the performance worthy of praise to include with one that you believe could be improved.
 Additional note: Then seek not to link those three together with any conjunction.

 Giving your respectful feedback in writing allows the other person to prepare themselves for reading it when they're in the best frame of mind to benefit from it and referring to it again over time - processing it, applying it or asking questions about it to get the most from it.

 Using the OMS Feedback Form might help you get started.
 Click HERE to see the online version of the form.